 Real-time payments race ahead

 Real-time (or ‘immediate’ or ‘instant’) payment systems have been delivered in several countries in recent years, with more in preparation today.
-In this article we take a look at some recent and ongoing developments.
+In this article we take a look at some recent and ongoing developments as of April 2018.

 The story so far

-* List of the main real-time payments systems launched since 2000:
+Here is a list of the main real-time payments systems launched between 2000 and 2015:

 Now let’s take a look at some current ongoing projects:

 In what is becoming a common strategy in the real-time payments space, the basic infrastructure (built and operated by SWIFT) will support several overlay services - tailored services which individual financial institutions may choose to offer their customers.
-In late 2015, bill payment system provider BPAY contracted to deliver the first overlay service.
+Bill payment system provider BPAY contracted to deliver the first overlay service.

-A slightly unusual feature of the system is that rather than use deferred net settlement at the interbank level – the choice of most real-time payments systems to date – in Australia the central bank will settle NPP payments individually in real time.
-The Reserve Bank of Australia is building the Fast Settlement Service (FSS) for this purpose, as a new component of the Reserve Bank Information and Transfer System (RITS), Australia's high-value payments system.
+A slightly unusual feature of the system is that rather than use deferred net settlement at the interbank level – the choice of most real-time payments systems to date – in Australia the central bank settles NPP payments individually in real time.
+The Reserve Bank of Australia has built the Fast Settlement Service (FSS) for this purpose, as a new component of the Reserve Bank Information and Transfer System (RITS), Australia's high-value payments system.
 Other countries using real-time settlement include Mexico, Sweden and Switzerland.

 Elsewhere in Europe, a consortium of Dutch banks announced plans to build an instant payments system by 2019.
-The first phase, the design of the infrastructure, has been completed and the building phase has started.
-The building phase will continue into 2018, after which testing is scheduled to take place, with a go-live date in 2019.
+The design of the infrastructure has been completed and the building phase continues into 2018, after which testing is scheduled to take place, with a go-live date in 2019.

 In December 2016 the National Bank of Hungary announced plans to introduce a real-time payments system by 2019, with payments in line with the SCT Inst Rulebook mentioned above.
 Full details of functionality are not yet available, but it will be a 24/7 service and it will support alternative account addressing, with ISO 20022 messaging including ‘Request to Pay’ messages.
 The aim is for a go-live date in the second half of 2019.